BigWillie/frameworktest/README.md

 # Todo Expriements

-This repository contains implementations of a dynamic to-do list component built in three popular frontend frameworks: Svelte, React, and Vue.
+This repository contains implementations of a dynamic to-do list component built in three popular frontend frameworks: Svelte, React, Vue and Lit.
 Designed to show their syntax, reactivity models, and component structuring.
 Each version of the component offers the following functionalities:

 - **Adding New Todos**: Users can add tasks to their to-do list via an input field, either by pressing "Enter" or clicking an "Add Todo" button.
 Each task is added with a unique identifier and marked as incomplete by default.